KaiPereira/portfolio/src/lib/posts/boreal.md

 After the sunset, we fooled around on the beach, had some Poke, tried to set off some fireworks (but the police were faster), and all huddled around to finish the night off with our own [Boreal song](https://www.youtube.com/watch?v=mKQDGMpJNws) from [Woody and his group](https://woodykeppel.com/) (you'll hear more about them soon, they're very interesting people).

-We met back at a little hostel right by the beach, and then chatted about until we couldn't stay awake anymore.
+We met back at a little hostel right by the beach, and I clonked out for the night pretty fast.
 Something I took away from this was that sleep actually comes last during events like these, you miss a lot of interesting stuff when you sleep, and it's kind of that time where you form deep connections with people.
+I was kind of sad that I slept so early, I really should've tried talking to some people because I feel like it would've been easier to talking to everyone from the get-go if I messing around like the others.

+It's always good to have a laid back attitude during events like these, it's fine to be a bit irresponsible for a couple of days and have some fun, and it's something I really learned during this event, that *life isn't that serious*.

 ![Pasted image 20250828225849.png](/images/Pasted%20image%2020250828225849.png)